Magnate

-A magnate is a man from the higher nobility, a man who belongs to the high office-holders, or a man in a high social position, by birth, wealth or other qualities in Western Christian countries since the medieval period.
+A magnate was a man from the higher nobility, a man who belonged to the high office-holders, or a man in a high social position, by birth, wealth or other qualities in Western Christian countries since the medieval period.
 It also includes the members of the higher clergy, such as bishops, archbishops and cardinals.
 In reference to the medieval, the term is often used to distinguish higher territorial landowners and warlords, such as counts, earls, dukes, and territorial-princes from the baronage.
-In Poland the szlachta (nobles) constituted one of the largest proportions of the population (around 10-12%) and 'magnat' refers to the richest nobles, or nobles of the nobility - even though they had equal voting rights in Poland's electoral monarchy.
+In Poland the szlachta (nobles) constituted one of the largest proportions of the population (around 10–12%) and 'magnat' refers to the richest nobles, or nobles of the nobility – even though they had equal voting rights in Poland's electoral monarchy.

 England

 In England, the magnate class went through a change in the later Middle Ages.
 It had previously consisted of all tenants-in-chief of the crown, a group of more than a hundred families.
 The emergence of Parliament led to the establishment of a parliamentary peerage that received personal summons, rarely more than sixty families.
 A similar class in the Gaelic world were the Flatha.
 In the Middle Ages, a bishop sometimes held territory as a magnate, collecting the revenue of the manors and the associated knights' fees.